karel-vdm/tasks/README.md

-# tasks
+# Tasks
 An application that allows users to create and view tasks.
+Please note that the main focus of this project is the overarching archtecture, dependency inversion and avoiding tight coupling of features.

 ##
 Todo: